mlr-org/mlr3pipelines/info/docstyleguide.md

 The following should be linked (i.e. put in []):

-* Every function that is not a R6 method.
+* Every function that is not an R6 method.
-* First mention of any type / class that is not in R default packages.
+* First mention of any type / class that is not in R default packages (The "first mention" *can* be an occurrence in a type description; if the class is mentioned later it shouldn't be linked any more).
 * Every type, class, function that is not in R default packages in a member var type description or function type description.

+Don't link things like "character(1)" or "character" because (1) it would be silly and (2) it would lead to an inconsistent typeface.

+## @family

+The `@family` tag creates a group of documentation pages that mutually link each other.
+Writing `@family <TEXT>` will create the line "Other \<TEXT\>: \[link\] \[link\] \[link\]".
+The following rules for this:

+* Family \<TEXT\> should be short but is allowed to, and should probably, contain spaces.
+It should make a natural sentence when written as "Other \<TEXT\>:".
+* A page can be member of multiple families if that is natural.
+* Do not create families with only one member.

 ## Example